JIC-CSB/kilombo/doc/manual.md

 * `commsRadius` : the communication range of the robots in mm
 * `showComms` :  whether or not to draw a line between each pair of bots in communication range, whenever a message is passed between them.
 * `showCommsRadius` :  whether or not to draw a circle for the communications range of each bot
-* `distributePercent` :
+* `distributePercent` : initially distribute the bots over this fraction of the display area
 * `displayWidth`  : absolute width of the window, pixels
 * `displayHeight` : absolute height of the window, pixels
+*  displayScale : initial zoom setting.
+Default is 1.
 * `showHist` : whether to show the paths the robots have moved
 * `histLength` : the length of the path history to show in number of steps
+* `saveVideo` : 0 or 1, whether or not to store video frames periodically.
+Can be toggled during simulation by pressing `v`.
+* "saveVideoN" : store every N:th simulation step while saving video.
 * `imageName` :  file name for storing images during the simulation.
 Format example: `movie/f%04d.bmp`, where the `%...d` will be replaced by an increasing number.

 * `stateFileName` : file name for saving the simulation state as JSON during the simulation.
 * `stateFileSteps` : number of simulator timesteps between storing the simulator state as JSON.
+Use 0 to disable storage.

 * `stepsPerFrame`  : number of simulator time steps to perform between drawing.
 Can be changed interactively using numpad `/` and '*'.
+* `finalImage`     : file name for saving an image of the final simulation state. `null` can be specified to disable this.
+* `GUI` : 0 or 1 (default).
+If 0, the simulator is run as fast as possible, without displaying the progress.
+Periodic screenshots can still be stored.
+* `colorscheme` : `dark` or `bright`, different color schemes.
+Bright tends to look better in print.

 #Command line options
 * `-p parameterfile.json` : Simulator parameters.
-Mandatory
+Optional, default is to use the name of the robot, with the suffix `.json`.
 * `-b bots.json` : starting positions for the bots.
 Optional.

-At the end of the simulation, the simulator stores the final state of the bots in a file named `endstate.json`.
+At the end of the simulation, the simulator stores the final state of the robots in a file named `endstate.json`.
 This file can be given as a starting state for the next simulation, simply copy it to a new name, and pass that name to the simulator with the -b option.
 Thus the simulator can be used as an editor of bot starting configurations as well.

 #Saving state
-At the end of the simulation, and optionally also during the simulation (TODO) the simulator saves the state of the swarm as a JSON file, `endstate.json`.
+At the end of the simulation, and optionally also during the simulation the simulator saves the state of the swarm as JSON.
+`endstate.json` contains the final state.
+For saving the state periodically during the simulation, use the parameters `stateFileName` and `stateFileSteps`.

-The json object contains a n array named `bot_states`.
+The json object contains an array named `bot_states`.
 Each element in this array contains the data for one bot, with the following keys:

 | key | value|